Hannah Glasscoe UX Design Portfolio

 View the user flow here

-• Updating and modernising the main navigation and footer to reflect the company's growth and changes in web design, including direct navigation to case studies.
+• Updating and modernising the main navigation and footer to reflect the company's growth, including direct navigation to case studies.

 • Using visual cards as well as a related case studies carousel (which would be used on product pages too).